BtVs by Mutant Enemy, Marvel Universe and its characters/events by the parent company and its many artists and writers.

 good of a person."

 Tara's face paled slightly.
 "That explains dad's car.
 It...
 It's kinda hard to judge.
-Willow helped break into the local armory once, it was mainly Xander, to steal some needed weaponry.
+Willow helped break into the local armory once to steal some needed weaponry.
 A government-employed scientist tried to kill Buffy.
 She's sort of a sanctioned vigilante and we're... support.
 There's plenty of legal means to hurt people.
 The question is, can I trust you enough to know, deep down, you're not making the world worse by the things you do."

 "Heh."
 Remy almost kept the worry from his eyes.
 "No way to tell in the long run what is because of me and what is not.
 I do believe dat I have done a good job of cleaning up most of my own messes.
 Gambit is not one to lay th' blame on others.
 I know I have friends back home who are willing to lay their lives down for me, much as I would for them, so I must be doing something right, no?"